-- 1.10 The Fulbourn Neighbourhood Plan is supported by an evidence base comprising a portfolio of information and documents that provide both the background to the plan as well as the data that underpins the policies and recommendations. - 1.11 Preparation of the Neighbourhood Plan has drawn on the extensive evidence base that supports the South Cambridgeshire Local Plan, the emerging Greater Cambridge Local Plan and key specific studies of statutory consultees.
+- 1.10 The Fulbourn Neighbourhood Plan is supported by an evidence base comprising a portfolio of information and documents that provide both the background to the plan as well as the data that underpins the policies and recommendations. - 1.11 Preparation of the Neighbourhood Plan has drawn on the extensive evidence base that supports the District Plan, the emerging Greater Cambridge Local Plan and key specific studies of statutory consultees.

 - 1.12 The evidence base has been supplemented by direct inputs from the community, in the form of surveys, comments or through their knowledge of local history, character, landscape and environmental sensitivities. - 1.13 A list of publicly available key evidence base is included in Appendix 1.
-Further evidence and supporting documents are available on Fulbourn Parish Council's Evidence Base Repository for the Neighbourhood Plan (https://tinyurl.com/Fulbourn-NP).
-The evidence base repository contains information directly referenced within the Neighbourhood Plan and background information on the subjects considered and meeting notes that record the process of producing the plan. - 1.14 In addition, a Community Engagement Log detailing interactions with the community is also referenced in the Consultation Statement. - 1.15 The evidence base is consistently indexed through a system of identification codes by themes and types of documents.
+Further evidence and supporting documents are available on the Neighbourhood Plan website and can be accessed via the following link: https://tinyurl.com/Fulbourn-NP.
+The evidence base contains information directly referenced within the Neighbourhood Plan as well as background information on the subjects considered and meeting notes that record the process of producing the plan. - 1.14 In addition, a Community Engagement Log detailing interactions with the community is also referenced in the Consultation Statement and available through the link above. - 1.15 The evidence base is consistently indexed through a system of identification codes by themes and types of documents.